-Today we will take you behind the scenes of Checkiant.
+Today we will take you behind the scenes of Checkiant time-tracker.
 What and who is behind it?
 We want to share our goals and plans with you.
 So, let's begin!

 The main kind of our activity is web design and online marketing.
 Over the course of five years of work, we began to cooperate with more than 200 clients and gained a lot of experience in the development, support and online advertising of web projects.
 A little more than 20 people work in our small team and we are proud of our friendly relations.
 We have frontend and backend programmers, testers, designers, SEO specialists, contextual advertising, email marketing, SMM, copywriters, customer managers.